Commands Reference¶

 resource "aws_instance" "MyServer" { }

-# Ignore all style rules for the file
+# Suppress a rule for the entire file

 See Style Rules - Disabling Rules for configuration-based disabling.